monobot/asyncorm/README.rst

 Dependencies
 ------------

-AsyncOrm currently only depends on AsyncPg; that its the database interface of choice for postgresql. asyncpg_, is a database interface library designed specifically for PostgreSQL and Python/asyncio.
+AsyncOrm currently only depends on AsyncPg.

+asyncpg_, is a database interface library designed specifically for PostgreSQL and Python/asyncio.

 .. _asyncpg: https://github.com/MagicStack/asyncpg